-Taylor Creek and Warden Woods are beautiful stretches of park ravine trail that continues onward down the Don Valley trail system.
+Taylor Creek and Warden Woods are beautiful stretches of parkland ravine trail that continue from the Don Valley trail system.
 Though short, it has interesting bridges, alternate paths and gorgeous fall colours.

-Half way along this trail is an alternate dirt path on the other bank of the creek which is a good loop back for hybrid bikes. (watch for dogs) The far end of Warden Woods still has some gravel.
-And there are areas of sand washed up from the creek during storms.
+Half way along this trail is an alternate dirt path on the north bank of the creek which is a good loopback for hybrid bikes. (watch for dogs)

-At Victoria Park Ave. there is a long steep hill to the street to take you to Warden Woods which is worth the short side detour to get around the golf course.
-Take Donside Dr. to Maybourne Ave. go along Dolphin Dr. and down Pharmacy Ave., park trail starts again on eastside of road.
+Unfortunately when your reach Victoria Park Ave. there is a long steep hill up to the street to take you to the Warden Woods path.
+A short side detour to gets you around the golf course, which I think is worth it.